 My guess is that Johnson still needs the full 9-12 months to recover from the injury, and he probably won't be 100% back until his senior year.
 Obviously, that means he's extremely unlikely to participate in the Pro-Am a week from now, but there are a few things that Johnson needs to work on.

 Now, before someone brings this up in the comments section, I fully embrace his role as an overly assertive guard who brings instant offense coming off the bench.
-The Panthers clearly missed his presence last year, especially when the team played hot potato down the stretch until the ball found its way into former Panther Lamar Patterson's hands.
+The Pittsburgh Panthers clearly missed his presence last year, especially when the team played hot potato down the stretch until the ball found its way into Lamar Patterson's hands last season.
 Still, there are aspects of Johnson's game that can be improved that don't require him to put a pounding on his knee while he is rehabbing.

 For starters, his shot selection was definitely questionable at times.
-Again, I liked his assertiveness on the offensive end; that is something Pitt desperately needed at times late in the season.
+Again, I liked his assertiveness on the offensive end and that's something Pitt desperately needed at times late in the season.
 However, Johnson took his fair share of contested shots and often dribbled into a harder one than he originally had.

 Tying into that is the fact that he probably didn't need to take as many triples as he attempted.
 He took 65 three-pointers in just 16 games, good for a little over four per contest.
 That isn't really a terrible statistic by itself; the real issue was that he only shot 33.8% from beyond the arc while playing just under 20 minutes per game.